tomaszjagielka/OLXMonitor/README.md

 </p><br><br>

 ## Features
-* Allows to track any item using title or URL.
+* Allows to track any item by its title or URL.
 * Notifies as soon as there's a new OLX offer posted.
 * Allows to browse the offers.
 * Responsive layout (works well on any screen).